davindicode/universal-count-model/README.md

 ```
 This runs a model of mode 0 on synthetic data, with `--cv` indicating which cross-validation fold to leave out for validation (-1 indicates using all data) and `--gpu` indicating the GPU device to run on (if available).
 Line 188 in validation.py gives the definition of all modes (numbered 0 to 8), in particular the likelihood (1st element of tuple) and the input space (2d element of tuple) are specified.
-Note there is a 10-fold split of the data, hence the cv trial numbers can go from -1 to 9.
+Note there is a 10-fold split of the data, hence the cv trial integers can range from -1 to 9 (with -1 using all data for training).
 `lr` and `lr_2` indicate the learning rates, with `lr_2` for toroidal kernel lengthscales and variational standard deviations of the latent state posterior (lower for latent models as described in the paper).
 The flag `--ncvx` refers to the number of runs to do (selecting the best fit model after completion to save).
 One can also specify `--batchsize`, which can speed up training when larger depending on the memory capacity of the hardware used.